This page is a snapshot from the LWG issues list, see the Library Active Issues List for more information and the meaning of LEWG status.

 The current wording for vector_sum_of_squares

-29.9.13.8 [linalg.algs.blas1.ssq] has two problems with its specification of the
+29.9.13.8 [linalg.algs.blas1.ssq] has three problems with its specification of the

-value of result.scaling_factor
+value of result.scaling_factor.

-The function permits InVec::value_type
+The function permits InVec::value_type and Scalar to be any

 linear algebra value types.
 However, computing

-that satisfies both (3.1) and (3.2) requires
+result.scaling_factor that satisfies both (3.1) and (3.2) requires

 more operations, such as division.
 Even if those operations are

-defined, they might not make result.scaling_factor
+defined, they might not make result.scaling_factor satisfy the

 required properties.
 For example, integers have division, but integer